The X Factor (British TV series) series 3: Auditions

 Auditions began on 7 June 2006.
 Simon Cowell said on ITV's This Morning "The next international boyband or girlband is what I want to see in this year's show".
 100,000 people applied to audition, the most so far.
 Nearly 20,000 attended an open audition at Old Trafford, Manchester on 18 June 2006.

 All three judges, Cowell, Sharon Osbourne and Louis Walsh, returned.
 Hints by Cowell and the surrounding media that a fourth full-time judge mentoring a fourth category of contestants might be added proved to be false.
 However, American Idol judge Paula Abdul did make an appearance as a guest judge at the London auditions, and further celebrity guests appeared during the live shows.
-Auditions were held in cities around the UK and Republic of Ireland – London, Manchester, Birmingham, Dublin, Leeds and Glasgow.
+Auditions were held in cities around the UK and Republic of Ireland – London, Manchester, Birmingham, Dublin, Leeds, Bristol, Newcastle and Glasgow.
 Cowell had also stated that there could be a 14–24s category but during the audition process the category was named as 16–24s, as in the previous two series.
 Cowell was given the 16–24s, Osbourne had the Over 25s, and Walsh mentored the Groups.
 (Both rumoured changes – the lowering of the age limit and the addition of a fourth category – were actually implemented in series 4.)